 Whilst passwords provide a basic level of security, they are typically easy to crack by a determined attacker.
-One way to improve security is to add more levels of authentication than just remembering a password.
+One way to improve security is to add more levels of authentication than just remembering a password, this is known as multi-factor authentication.

-Multi-factor verification is a method of authentication that requires more than one verification method and adds a critical second layer of security to user sign-ins and transactions.
+Multi-factor authentication is a method of verification that requires more than one confirmation method and adds a critical second layer of security to user sign-ins and transactions.
 It works by requiring any two or more of the following verification methods:

 - Something you know (typically a password)